 Pawlina Law is a Toronto based firm that focuses on Intellectual Property Law.
 The Canadian Intellectual Property Office (“CIPO”) is a special operating agency of Innovation, Science and Economic Development Canada which is responsible for administering Trademarks and Patents in Canada.
-Karol Pawlina is a registered Trademark Agent with CIPO and worked at an Intellectual Property Law form for 3 years while at law school.
+Karol Pawlina is a registered Trademark Agent with CIPO and worked at an Intellectual Property Law firm for 3 years while at law school.
 By understanding the complex and rigid rules of Patents, Trademarks, Copyrights, and Industrial Designs, we can help you find solutions to your Intellectual Property matters.
 By assisting you with making informed business decisions and by having things done properly from the outset, we can save you time and money in the long run.
 We can advise you in a wide rage of services, including:

 Canadian Trademark Search and Opinions